 Depending where in the UK you’re from, you’ll need to find the right student finance company to apply through:

-To apply, visit the government website and you’ll find all the links you need for each student finance company, as well as information for EU students.
+To apply, visit the government website and you’ll find all the links you need for each student finance company.

 Don’t forget – the sooner you apply, the sooner you’ll receive your payment.